 - We’ll work through specialized cases like child support in which you share in the care of your children equally or almost equally because the time the children spend with each of you isn't explicitly factored into the New York child support guideline.

 - We’ll help you negotiate any issues of disagreement and create an agreement you both find fair and equitable as parents regarding the support of your children.

 - We’ll also make sure you and your spouse not only come to an agreement that you both find to be fair, but also one that minimizes tax issues, avoids penalties and improves cash flow whenever possible in your case.

 Your children are unique and your child support agreement should reflect that, too.

 Equitable Mediation can help you prevent your children from becoming economic victims of your divorce.

-Why be forced to accept a settlement created by an attorney or judge when you can have a direct say in creating an agreement that works for your children now and into the future instead?
+Why be forced to accept a settlement created by a family law attorney or judge in family court when you can have a direct say in creating an agreement that works for your children now and into the future instead?

 If you and your spouse have both agreed to divorce and want to mediate, take the next step and book an initial meeting for the two of you.

 Early in the process?

 Get our Free eBook to learn about the benefits of mediating your divorce.